 More broadly, there is the issue of why business should bother.
 After all, as neoclassical economists have long argued, business owes abstractions such as "society", shareholders are the owners of business and it is the organization's obligation to do everything legal and legitimate to advance shareholder value, not waste it on well-meaning but irrelevant CSR projects.
 On the other hand, the stakeholder model of the firm would insist that shareholders are only one set of stakeholders and that there are plenty of other significant stakeholders, including customers; non-governmental organisations (NGOs); and communities more generally; as well as activist groups claiming to articulate the interests of the environment and climate change and other silent stakeholders.
-If businesses serve only shareholder value interests in the short term and do so in such a way that jeopardises other stakeholder interests, this can have an adverse impact on the business by attacking its legitimacy or reputation.
+If businesses serve only shareholder value interests, this can have an adverse impact on the business by attacking its legitimacy or reputation.
 It may well be that in standard business practice that the primary responsibility of companies is to create wealth for their shareholders.
 The emergence of CSR and activists associated with it however adds another dimension, in order for companies to do well financially; they must also be good, ethically, by acting virtuously.